-I had just finished a trip to Veneto, Italy to take workshops with Vin Natur, an organization started by one of the founding fathers of natural wine Angiolino Maule.
-While there, I delved into their research and work to deliver consistently high quality across the board when it comes to making wines naturally.
-Also, it was great to have a group define natural wines led by one of the living legends who started the movement.
-I ended up blind tasting over 150 natural wines, mainly from Italy, surrounded by the beautiful carvings of the monastery where the events were held, in the charming town of Vicenza, which was a reflection of the grand ideals these wines lived up to… it was an incredible experience with global wine experts from around the world in attendance.
+I had just finished a trip to Veneto, Italy to take workshops with Vin Natur (an organization that defines the parameters of making natural wines), started by one of the founding fathers of natural wine Angiolino Maule.
+While there, I delved into their research and work to deliver consistently high quality across the board while making wines naturally.
+I ended up blind tasting over 150 natural wines, mainly from Italy, while surrounded by the beautiful carvings in the monastery where the events were held, in the charming town of Vicenza, which was a reflection of the grand ideals these wines lived up to… it was an incredible experience with global wine experts from around the world in attendance.

 At the end of these work trips, I am always exhausted because I give every ounce of energy I have to the task at hand; also, being away from my husband takes its toll and I start to get homesick so I was looking forward to getting home at soon as I could.
-I arrived early at the Marco Polo airport in Venice, an international airport I have flown in and out of many times, because it is notorious for being a relatively small airport that handles an overwhelming number of travelers.
-I have heard of various people missing a flight out of Venice, despite their early arrival, because of the copious, seemingly endless lines that one needs to navigate just to get anywhere near their gate.
+I arrived early at the Marco Polo airport in Venice (an international airport I have flown in and out of many times) because it is notorious for being a relatively small airport that is consistently overwhelmed by the number of travelers that pass through it.
+I have heard of many people missing flights out of Venice, despite their early arrival, because of the copious, seemingly endless lines that one needs to navigate just to get anywhere near their gate.
 But on this particular morning, it was not that bad and I actually got to the gate quite early, only to find out shortly afterwards that there was going to be an hour delay.

 Strength in Like Minded People

 Angiolino Maule and his colleagues got to a similar point when they realized that the only way they could improve and promote natural wines was to depend on each other.
-Angiolino is a legend with a loyal following but his legacy is not just about his own family winery, it is an integrity he is passionately trying to bring back to the world.
-He has gathered a diverse group of people who sit on the executive committee of Vin Natur, ranging from other natural winemakers to scientists to former commercial winemakers, that oversees a membership of over 200 who benefit from the research and resources of the collective group.
-Vin Natur expects their members to not only keep within their guidelines to be considered a natural wine, but they also expect the wines to be fault free.
+Angiolino is a legend with a loyal following but his legacy is not just about his own family winery, but he is passionately trying to bring integrity back to the world.
+He has gathered a diverse group of people to sit on the executive committee of Vin Natur, ranging from other natural winemakers to scientists to former commercial winemakers, which oversees a membership of over 200 who benefit from the research and resources of the collective group.
+Vin Natur expects their members to not only keep their production methods within their guidelines to be considered a natural wine, but they also expect the wines to be fault free.
 They believe both of these ideals can live in harmony when like minded people combine their energies.